 - IMPLANT HANDLING or contamination (bacteria) and traumatic impact to chest are also being investigated

 - Genes, regional variances and other factors are also being explored

-- Most DATA is NOT YET scientifically validated because studies are small and the risk rate is currently considered to be RARE
+- Most DATA is being collected and the risk rate is currently considered to be RARE (See Micromorts)